 More images of squamous cell carcinoma ...

-Other types of SCC
+Distinct clinical types of invasive cutaneous SCC include:

 In 2011, the American Joint Committee on Cancer (AJCC) published a new staging systemic for cutaneous SCC for the 7th Edition of the AJCC manual.
 This evaluates the dimensions of the original primary tumour (T) and its metastases to lymph nodes (N).